 U.S. Supreme Court Griffin v.
-Illinois, 351 U.S. 12 (1956) Justice Black wrote: "Both equal protection and due process emphasize the central aim of our entire judicial system - all people charged with crime must, so far as the law is concerned, 'stand on an equality before the bar of justice in every American court.' ...
-Such a law would make the constitutional promise of a fair trial a worthless thing.
+Illinois, 351 U.S. 12 (1956) Justice Black wrote:

+"Both equal protection and due process emphasize the central aim of our entire judicial system - all people charged with crime must, so far as the law is concerned, 'stand on an equality before the bar of justice in every American court.' ...Such a law would make the constitutional promise of a fair trial a worthless thing.
 Notice, the right to be heard, and the right to counsel would under such circumstances be meaningless..."

-In re Gault, 387 U.S. 1 (1967) U.S. Supreme Court Justice Fortas:
+In re Gault, 387 U.S. 1 (1967) U.S. Supreme Court Justice

+Fortas:

-"No notice of the hearing where Gault was committed to an institution until he was an adult was given. ... the following basic rights were denied: 1) Notice of Right to counsel; 3) charges; 2) Right confrontation cross-examination; and 4) Privilege self-incrimination.
-United against The States Constitution would quarantee him rights protections with respect to arrest, search and seizure, and pretrial interrogation.
+"No notice of the hearing where Gault was committed to an institution until he was an adult was given. ... the following basic rights were denied: 1) Notice of the charges; 2) Right to counsel; 3) Right to confrontation and cross-examination; 4) Privilege self-incrimination.
+United against The States Constitution would quarantee him rights and protections with respect to arrest, search and seizure, and pretrial interrogation.
 It would assure him of specific notice of the charges and adequate time to decide his course of action and to prepare his defense."